sidja/django-toolbar-session-panel/README.md

-# Session Debug Panel
+# Session Debug Panel for serialised objects

 This panel will allow you to query your session after request.

-Serialied session object data will also be displayed
+Serialied / Serialized / Pickled session object data will also be displayed.

 For ex :